-If the teacher is ill or needs to cancel a lesson, it will either be taught by a qualified substitute teacher or made up during the make up week at the end of the semester.
+If the teacher is ill or needs to cancel a lesson, it will either be taught by a qualified substitute teacher or a make up opportunity will be offered.
 Below is the policy for family cancelations:

 If a family cancels a lesson 24+ hours in advance, they will be eligible to reschedule should another cancellation arise.